Rosa Joshi, MFAActing Chair206.email@example.com

 Music Theory and Ear Training Placement Exam

 A Placement Exam is available for all students who would like to place out of the Introduction to Music Theory (Core), first or second year Music Theory or Ear Training courses.
+The exams are held once annually, the Monday before classes begin in Fall Quarter.
 The exam is available to students that are String Performance and Interdisciplinary Arts – Music Emphasis majors and music minors.
 Students will be tested separately from aural skills as well as part-writing, harmonic and twentieth century analysis.